The Best Barefoot Hiking Boots & Shoes for Outdoorsy Folks

 Here is what I look for in my barefoot hiking shoes:

-3. A thin flexible sole (though sometimes I go for a thick sole for weather protection/durability)
+3. A flexible sole (sometimes I go for a thick sole for weather protection/durability, other times I like a lot of ground feel)

 Sizing & Fit